GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/nccltest/README.md

 - For a rail-aligned NCCL operation using all 8 GPUs on a VM, `MASK=0x7`.
 - For a rail-aligned NCCL operation using only 4 GPUs on a VM, `MASK=0x3`.

-*To guarantee symmetry in communication pattern across multiple VMs, we require the mask to be less than the number of GPUs used per node.*
+*Note: Providing a mask larger than the numbers of GPUs on a VM will result in asymetric network traffic between VMs.*

 Message sizes should be specified using 'G', 'M', 'K', or no suffix for bytes.
 For example 1G == 1024M == (1024 * 1024)K == (1024 * 1024 * 1024).
 [Source](https://github.com/NVIDIA/nccl-tests/blob/1292b25553bd0384f2faa2965f9d82b99797a348/src/common.cu#L86C1-L120C2).

 ##### WARMUP_ITERS, and RUN_ITERS

-For each iteration, the benchmark will measure the average latency and bus bandwidth used.
+For each message size, the benchmark will measure the average latency and bus bandwidth used.
 Each run consists of a few warmup iterations, followed by the actual measurements used to derive performance.